-To facilitate the public-private dialogue, a private sector advisory council to Aid for eTrade will be established.
-It will be composed of e-commerce platform companies, selected merchants, payment providers, logistics firms, information technology (IT) infrastructure companies of different sizes and private sector corporate philanthropy foundations from developing and developed economies.
-The advisory council will organize regular meetings to discuss gaps and challenges to e-commerce around the world, share ideas on new development solutions to bridge market gaps and unlock new e-commerce markets, and share their own research and thinking on good ways to advance e-commerce.
+To facilitate the public-private dialogue, a Private Sector Advisory Council5 to Aid for eTrade will be established.
+It will be composed of e-commerce platform companies, selected merchantsprivate sector representatives, payment providers, logistics firms, IT infrastructure companies of different sizes and private sector corporate philanthropy foundations from developing and developed economies.
+The Advisory Council will organize regular calls to discuss gaps and challenges to e-commerce around the world, share ideas on new development solutions to bridge market gaps and unlock new e-commerce markets; and share their own research and thinking on good ways to advance e-commerce.
 Ideas from these meetings may be catalogued, reviewed and discussed with development partners.
 Private sector partners will also be polled annually on their views on the state of e-commerce.
-Conversely, countries and development partners engaged in Aid for eTrade will in the advisory council have a mechanism to engage the private sector when discussing observed problems to e-commerce and possible solutions.
+Conversely, countries and development partners engaged in Aid for eTrade will in the Advisory Council have a mechanism to engage the private sector when discussing observed problems to e-commerce and possible solutions.